anabolyc/videocast-docker/README.md

 sudo systemctl start vlc-docker.service
 ```

-You should be able to access icecast server UI under http://localhost:8000 as before and listen stream under http://localhost:8000/fg.
+You should be able to access xupnpd server UI under http://localhost:8000 as before and listen stream under http://localhost:8000/fg.
 If everything works all right, enable autostart by running
 ```
 sudo systemctl enable vlc-docker.service
 ```